spring-team/losgatos1/README.md

 Deep at the center of my being is an infinite well of love.

 You are the delta in what you do, not the things you did in the past

+I believe in you.
+You can do the thing!